 What Reciprocal Reading looks like at Dunsville

 A typical Reciprocal Reading session is taught as a whole class lesson around a high quality text that challenges pupils.
 There is an emphasis on discussion and reflection to develop higher order thinking skills.
 It is important to teach reading comprehension strategies through modelling and guided support.
+Reciprocal Reading can take place in any area of the curriculum to allow pupils to develop knowledge around a subject as well as strengthening their fluency and comprehension skills.
 Reciprocal Reading follows a cycle of the following strategies:

 Activating prior knowledge